 BLACK CROCODILE OR CAYMAN

 The Cayman is another of the most dangerous Peruvian animals found in the Amazon.
 The black crocodile or Cayman can be found within the Peruvian regions.
 Although it is usually more common within the Brazilian jungle.
 Despite this, it remains one of the most frequently sighted jungle predators.
 This can reach 6 meters in length and is almost entirely black.
 It is one of the largest crocodiles in the world.
 He is a born swimmer and tireless hunter with surprising intelligence.
 Its hard jaw provokes terror in those animals that are unlucky enough to cross it.
 Their diet consists of small mammals, birds, and fish.
 But it can also be seen eating other animals such as deer, wild boar, and monkeys.
+Although they have also been seen to include other jungle predators in their diets, such as anacondas and other caimans.

 The terrifying Anaconda is approximately 20 feet (6 meters) long and can weigh up to 300 pounds (140 kilograms).
 It is another of the scariest jungle predators in the Amazon.
 Anacondas are generally quiet and subtle, spending most of their time in the dark waters of the river.
 By having these waters at home, they can be quite difficult to detect and see.
 These belong to the constrictor family, which means that they drown their prey to death and then digest them whole.
 If you are looking to spot this fascinating creature, you may need more than just a good expert guide.
 Although these specimens can be found in different regions of the Peruvian Amazon, their sighting is not guaranteed.
 With patience and some luck, you will be lucky enough to catch a glimpse of one of these snakes in the Tambopata National Reserve.